|By: Laura Simms||Link to YouTube Video:|

-This is the true story of storyteller, Laura Simms, telling a deeply traumatized boy – an ex- child soldier from Sierra Leone, West Africa – a story in a taxicab in New York City.
-The story within this story relieves his misery and, in the process, Laura discovers the power of the tale and the boy’s innate and potent resilience.
+Laura Simms, tells a boy – an ex- child soldier from Sierra Leone, West Africa – a story in a taxicab.
+The story within this story relieves his misery and she discovers the power of the tale and reveals the boy's innate and potent resilience.

 - Would you have tried to keep the young man from Sierra Leone with you?